 A Commitment to Innovative Learning

 The NAHC is committed to providing resource tools for learning about New Amsterdam.
-One of the areas NAHC is developing are lesson plans that draw on the digital content NAHC is gathering in Virtual New Amsterdam Project.
+One of the areas NAHC is developing are lesson plans that draw on the digital content NAHC is gathering in Mapping Early New York.

 Additionally. we are sharing the following links that can be added to any educational plan.